microsoft/fhir-server/docs/QuickstartDeployPowershell.md

 ## Deploy the FHIR server template

 The Microsoft FHIR Server for Azure [GitHub Repository](https://github.com/Microsoft/fhir-server) contains a template that will deploy all necessary resources.

-Deploy it with:
+Deploy using CosmosDB as the data store with the following command:

 ```azurepowershell-interactive
 New-AzResourceGroupDeployment -TemplateUri https://raw.githubusercontent.com/Microsoft/fhir-server/master/samples/templates/default-azuredeploy.json -ResourceGroupName $rg.ResourceGroupName -serviceName $fhirServiceName